radargun/radargun/docs/getting_started/using_the_scripts.md

 ### environment.sh

-Used by other scripts to set environment variables (JVM options, binding addresses of slaves , etc.).
+Used by other scripts to set environment variables (JVM options, binding addresses of workers , etc.).

-### detect_slave_ips.sh
+### detect_worker_ips.sh

-This script helps detect slave IPs if slaves are assigned IPs using DHCP and no proper domain is set.
-Assumes that the script is run on the master node, and the master node runs the DHCP server which the slaves use to obtain IPs.
-Slave names are added to `/etc/hosts` so that slaves can easily be reached after running this script.
-This script shall be run manually, i.e. it is not called implicitly by `master.sh` or `slave.sh`.
+This script helps detect worker IPs if workers are assigned IPs using DHCP and no proper domain is set.
+Assumes that the script is run on the main node, and the main node runs the DHCP server which the workers use to obtain IPs.
+Worker names are added to `/etc/hosts` so that workers can easily be reached after running this script.
+This script shall be run manually, i.e. it is not called implicitly by `main.sh` or `worker.sh`.

 ### ssh_key_acceptor.sh

-Useful when slaves are reprovisioned each time, e.g., using PXE boot and kickstart.
-This adds each slave's SSH keys/fingerprints to the local user's SSH `known_hosts` file so that the user isn't prompted to accept the fingerprint the first time an SSH connection is made.
+Useful when workers are reprovisioned each time, e.g., using PXE boot and kickstart.
+This adds each worker's SSH keys/fingerprints to the local user's SSH `known_hosts` file so that the user isn't prompted to accept the fingerprint the first time an SSH connection is made.

 ### clean.sh